 Caterpillar’s Global Supply Chain

 We can take this global analysis even further.
-By extracting relationship disclosures from thousands of companies worldwide, FactSet has identified 157 suppliers, 65 customers, and 28 partners that do business with Caterpillar, representing 37 countries around the world.
-Digging deeper into these numbers, 60.5% of suppliers, 63.1% of customers, and 71.4% of partners are located outside of the United States.
+By extracting relationship disclosures from thousands of companies worldwide, FactSet has identified 159 suppliers, 65 customers, and 27 partners that do business with Caterpillar, representing 38 countries around the world.
+Digging deeper into these numbers, 60.4% of suppliers, 62.5% of customers, and 66.7% of partners are located outside of the United States.
 Caterpillar has developed a truly global supply chain.

-Caterpillar and its leadership are well-known for their ability to successfully navigate through troubled economic conditions.
-Undoubtedly, this global powerhouse will find a way to persevere despite growing business obstacles, but the next few years are likely to be challenging.
+For a company selling large, expensive industrial machinery both domestically and abroad, a global slowdown in industrial activity is a concern.
+However, Caterpillar and its leadership are well-known for their ability to successfully navigate through troubled economic conditions.
+Despite the weak third quarter performance and downgrade to the outlook, Caterpillar saw a 1.2% increase in its stock price when it released 3Q earnings on October 23.
+Analysts appear to have been reassured by the company’s continued strong margins and focus on its cost structure.
+Undoubtedly, this global powerhouse will find a way to persevere despite growing business obstacles, but the next couple of years are likely to be challenging.